Welcome to another informative blog from InstrumentationBlog.com about HMI. Today we are going to see all about HMI.

 Electrical personnel can program the HMI in a way that can be easy to understand the operator about machines and sensor status.

 HMI vs SCADA

 SCADA (Supervisory Control and Data Acquisition) does the same thing as HMI, Although SCADA has some additional functions that differ SCADA from HMI.

 HMI can be a part of SCADA, but SCADA can’t be a part of HMI.

-HMI usually installed at the field near the equipment, but SCADA generally located at the center of the plant from where an operator can monitor or control the equipment of the whole plant.
+HMI is usually installed at the field near the equipment, but SCADA is generally located at the center of the plant from where an operator can monitor or control the equipment of the whole plant.

 ⇒ SCADA (Supervisory Control and Data Acquisition) and HMI (Human Machine Interface) are closely related, both are used to represent the plant information’s in a graphical user interface.

 ⇒ HMI is mainly used to represent the information in front of the user in a graphical manner, SCADA also does the same but it has also gathered the data or have a database to collect the historical information.